Azure-Samples/hdinsight-python-sdk-samples/README.md

 3. In the samples folder, rename `sample_settings.py.template` to `sample_settings.py` and fill it with the correct information.

-## Demo

-To run each individual demo, point directly to the file.
+4. To run each individual demo, point directly to the file.
 For example:

 - `python samples/create_spark_cluster_sample.py`
 - `python samples/create_kafka_cluster_sample.py`